-This table describes the fees and expenses you may pay if you buy and hold shares of the Asia Pacific Small Company Portfolio.
+This table describes the fees and expenses you may pay if you buy, hold or sell shares of the Asia Pacific Small Company Portfolio.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)\,\\
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment),

-Management Fee 0.50%
+Management Fee 0.45%

-Other Expenses 0.07%
+Other Expenses 0.05%

-Total Annual Fund Operating Expenses 0.57%
+Total Annual Fund Operating Expenses 0.50%

 Fee Waiver and/or Expense Reimbursement 0.10%

-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.47%
+Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.40%